Jun 02, 2017

 Gone are the days that men ruled the grill and women, the kitchen.
 It’s the 21st century, and ladies can be grill masters *just* as much as guys can.
 Yes, that even goes for the always intimidating rack of ribs.
 With the proper grilling tools and an arsenal of tips and hacks, you’ll be teaching everyone your rib-savvy ways in no time.
 Whether you opt for a dry rub or wet marinade, smoked or oven-baked, these do’s and don’ts will make you a pro just in time for all of your summer BBQs.

-7. Do use the slow cooker on rainy days.
+Do use.
 TBH, you’ll probably be thanking those rain clouds.
 Slow cooker ribs couldn’t be easier, and you’ll be dealing with less cleanup than usual.
 Now, sit back with a glass of wine while your favorite appliance does all the work.
 (Tip + Recipe via Carlsbad Cravings)